 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.

-Best Atacama Desert tours
+Best things to do in the Atacama Desert

 1) Visit Geyser El Tatio or Geyser Blanco